htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 will probably be in ``/usr/X11R6/lib/X11/xdm``.
 The ``.xsession`` file should start up the *condor_kbdd* at the end, and the ``.Xreset`` file should shut down the *condor_kbdd*.
-The **-l** option can be used to write the daemon’s log file to a place where the user running the daemon has permission to write a file.
-The file’s recommended location will be similar to ``$HOME/.kbdd.log``, since this is a place where every user can write, and the file will not get in the way.
+The **-l** option can be used to write the daemon's log file to a place where the user running the daemon has permission to write a file.
+The file's recommended location will be similar to ``$HOME/.kbdd.log``, since this is a place where every user can write, and the file will not get in the way.
 The **-pidfile** and **-k** options allow for easy shut down of the *condor_kbdd* by storing